researchart/fse20/submissions/reusable/java-ranger/README.md

   - runs Java Ranger in mode 1 on the TCAS benchmark with the step function run for two steps with each step taking 12 new symbolic inputs.
   - LOG FILE NAME = tcas.2step.mode1.log
 4. cd src/examples/veritesting/tcas/ && ./runTCAS-JR.sh && cd ../../../..
  - runs Java Ranger in modes 2, 3, 4, 5 on the TCAS benchmark for 10 steps.
-This run should finish within a couple of minutes.
+This run should finish within a couple of minutes for modes 5, 4, and 3.
+However, the run for mode 2 is expected to timeout and is provided for the sake of completion.
  - LOG FILE NAME = tcas.10step.mode2.log, tcas.10step.mode3.log, tcas.10step.mode4.log, tcas.10step.mode5.log
 5. cd src/examples/veritesting/replace/ && ./runReplace.sh && cd ../../../..
  - runs Java Ranger in modes 1, 2, 3, 4, 5 on the replace benchmark.